Last Updated on February 20, 2025 by Falcone Dulce

-The song “Red Bird” famously proclaims, “My mother told me when I was a child that red birds are like brilliant diamonds in the natural world, their vivid red feathers striking out against the rich green backdrop in the great expanse of North America.”
-The crimson bird’s flight is a mysterious emblem as much as a visual feast.
-Often said is, “When a red bird flies, close your eyes and make a wish.”
-Unlike the camouflage techniques used by other animals, red birds’ vivid plumage serves both exterior expression and communication.
-The vivid red feathers of the male red birds attract possible mates and send strong messages to rivals, therefore highlighting their significance in this dynamic and varied ecology.
+“My mother told me when I was young that red birds are like fine diamonds in the natural world, their vivid red feathers contrasting against the fine green backdrop in the vast expanse of North America.”
+The crimson bird’s flight is as much an enigmatic symbol as a visual feast.
+Commonly stated is, “When a red bird flies you must close your eyes and make a wish.”
+Rather than using some modern-day camouflage techniques, red birds sport bright plumage for both exterior displays and communication.
+The bright red plumage of male red birds is used to attract potential mates and send strong signals to rivals, signifying its importance in this dynamic and varied ecology.

 Why the birds are red?

-The bright red color of red birds comes from carotenoids, which are pigments that they get from the food they eat.
-These colors don’t come from the birds themselves; they come from the bugs, flowers, and seeds they eat.
-Many birds have bright red, orange, and yellow feathers that are caused by carotenoids.
-Carotenoids are also very important for birds to use when they are mating or defending their territory.
+Most of the bright red on such red birds results from carotenoids, pigments that they derive from the food they eat.
+Their colors don’t arise from the birds themselves; they are pigments acquired from a diet of bugs, flowers, and seeds.
+For many birds, bright red, followed closely by orange and yellow feathers, is largely caused by carotenoids.
+The same pigments are used by birds in attracting mates or defending their territory.

 Northern Cardinal